chjackson/voi/README.md

 ## voi: a generic package to calculate the expected value of information

-* Under development!

-* Intended to give a common interface for any method that calculates the
+* A common interface for several methods to calculate the

-  - Expected Value of Partial Perfect Information or the
+  - Expected Value of (Partial) Perfect Information and the

   - Expected Value of Sample Information